 When it comes to establishing your credit history, earlier is definitely better.
 With a good student card, you can start building credit in college — and, with responsible use, look forward to a seasoned credit profile by the time you graduate.

 Discover offers two separate credit card options for students, offering either static or rotating bonus category rewards.
-The student cards from Discover also provide a few additional perks, including the Good Grades Rewards program that grants you bonus cash back rewards each year you maintain a GPA of 3.0 or better.
+The student cards from Discover also provide a few additional perks, including the Good Grades Rewards program that grants you a $20 statement credit each year you maintain a GPA of 3.0 or better.

 Discover it® “Secured” Card